ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 `$ systemctl enable --now mnt-www.mount`

-## Mounting NFS/File Storage
+## Mounting NFS/{{site.data.keyword.filestorage_short}}

-The process for mounting our Endurance/Performance File Storage is pretty much the same, but since the mount is NFS we can specify some additional options using the Options= line in the mount file.
+The process for mounting our Endurance/Performance {{site.data.keyword.filestorage_short}} is pretty much the same, but since the mount is NFS we can specify some additional options using the Options= line in the mount file.
 In the following example we are setting the NFS to mount at `/data/www`.
-Note the NFS mount point of the file storage instance can be obtained from the File Storage listing pageor via call to API -SoftLayer_Network_Storage::getNetworkMountAddress().
+Note the NFS mount point of the {{site.data.keyword.filestorage_short}} instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or via call to API -SoftLayer_Network_Storage::getNetworkMountAddress().

 ```
 $ cat data-www.mount